RoosterDragon/Desktop-Ponies/Content/readme.txt

 You can also use the command line:  "autostart profilename" to load the 'profilename' profile.
 -The save button on the main screen now saves all settings, instead of just the # of ponies.

-V1.41 (Release - includes test version changes below):
+V1.41 (Release - includes test version changes below)

 -Applejack will put on her NMN costume less often.
 -Pinkie pie will put on her silly mask less often (it was set to 70% instead of 7%?)